Guilouz/KlipperScreen-Flsun-Super-Racer/README.md

 <br />

-- To have screen notifications, add this in your `printer.cfg` file
+- To have screen notifications, add this in your `printer.cfg` file:
 ```
 [respond]
 ```